 - Attempting by physical menace to put another in fear of imminent serious bodily injury

 Convictions for simple assault expose a person to a jail term of six months, and a fine of $1,000.00, plus other statutory assessments.
 Where bodily injury or other expenses to the victim resulted, the court will order restitution.
 And, very importantly, the conviction remains on one's record for employers, potential employers, potential landlords, licensing agencies and, really, anyone who cares to look, to see.
 One's ability to get or keep a firearms permit will be jeopardized.
 The ability of non-citizens to remain in the country, or reenter the country, or obtain citizenship, can be seriously affected, sometimes beyond repair.

 NJ Assaults--Legal Defenses:Even when actions satisfy the elements indicated above, various defenses exist.
 New Jersey calls these defenses “affirmative defenses”.
 These affirmative defenses include self defense, and defense of others.
 These defenses apply to all assaults, not just serious bodily injury aggravated assault.

 Persons charged in New Jersey with any type of assault should consult with an experienced New Jersey criminal defense lawyer immediately.
 Defense of assault cases often benefits from immediate investigation.
 This immediate investigation helps to identify and seek cooperation from witnesses, and to preserve evidence.
 These steps can be crucial for effective defense efforts.
 Criminal Lawyers in New Jersey know what kinds of witnesses and evidence can help the defense.

-Allan Marain and Kenneth G. Goodman are New Jersey assault lawyers.
-Their combined experience totals about seventy years.
-Each has successfully represented numerous New Jersey persons charged with simple assault and aggravated assault.
-Each is available to discuss charges against you in a no-obligation one on one conference.
-Call them!
+Allan Marain is a New Jersey assault lawyer.
+He has forty-five years experience.
+He has successfully represented numerous New Jersey persons charged with simple assault and aggravated assault.
+He is available to discuss charges against you in a no-obligation one on one conference.
+Call him!